School Science Lessons

 1. Opal is similar to chalcedony, but it is a hydrous silica.

-It has non-metallic lustre, white streak, not good cleavage, conchoidal fracture, white colour, vitreous lustre with colour patches, specific gravity about 2, can scratch glass and be scratched by quartz.
+It has non-metallic lustre, white streak, not good cleavage, conchoidal fracture, white colour, vitreous lustre with colour patches, specific gravity about 2,

 2. Opal mineral has no definite atomic structure, never occurs as crystals, and has the same chemical structure as glass, SiO2.nH2O.